Sushil Koirala

-Sushil Prasad Koirala (सुशील कोइराला; 12 August 1931 – 9 February 2016) was a Nepalese politician and the Prime Minister of Nepal from 11 February 2014 to 10 October 2015.
+Sushil Prasad Koirala (सुशीलप्रसाद कोइराला; 12 August 1939 – 9 February 2016) was a Nepalese politician and the Prime Minister of Nepal from 11 February 2014 to 10 October 2015.
 He was also President of the Nepali Congress from 2010 to 2016, having earlier served in various capacities in the party.
+He is also known as the "Father of Constitution" due to his major role in promulgation of The Constitution of Nepal.

 Early life

-Koirala was born to Bodh Prasad and Kumudini Koirala on 12 August 1939 in Biratnagar, the second-largest city of Nepal.
-A member of the politically prominent Koirala family, he was the cousin (his mother was the sister of Krishna Prasad Koirala's wife) brother of former prime ministers Matrika Prasad Koirala, Bishweshwar Prasad Koirala and Girija Prasad Koirala.
+Koirala was born to Bodh Prasad and Kumudini Koirala on 12 August 1939 in Biratnagar, the then second-largest city of Nepal.
+A member of the politically prominent Koirala family, he was the first cousin (his mother was the sister of Krishna Prasad Koirala's second wife) of former prime ministers Bishweshwar Prasad Koirala and Girija Prasad Koirala, as well as a distant relative of their elder half-brother Matrika Prasad Koirala, another former prime minister.